micahcantor/blog/content/blog/crafting-interpreters-typed-racket.md

       (loop))))
 ```

-Here we define a simple syntax rule that replaces an instance of `(while pred? body ...)` with a 'named let' loop function that calls itself recursively as long as `pred?` is true.
+Here we define a simple syntax rule that replaces an instance of `(while pred? body ...)` with a 'named let' loop function that executes the body statement(s), then calls itself recursively as long as `pred?` is true.

 This is helpful, for instance, in our evaluation of Lox's while statements, which is simply: